 Before you write down anything, you have to be precise about what war will it describe.

-Will it like Metallica’s “One”, a song about a World War I soldier that looses his eyes, ears and limbs?
+Will it be like Metallica’s “One”, a song about a World War I soldier that looses his eyes, ears and limbs?

 Will it a protest song like Bruce Springsteen’s “Born in The USA”, which describes the harmful effects of the Vietnam War?